ng-Classic/ng-classic/aio/content/guide/migration-injectable.md

 ### Why is adding `@Injectable()` necessary?

 In our docs, we've always recommended adding `@Injectable()` decorators to any class that is provided or injected in your application.
-However, older versions of Angular Classicdid allow injection of a class without the decorator in certain cases, such as AOT mode.
+However, older versions of Angular Classic did allow injection of a class without the decorator in certain cases, such as AOT mode.
 This means if you accidentally omitted the decorator, your application may have continued to work despite missing `@Injectable()` decorators in some places.
 This is problematic for future versions of Angular.
 Eventually, we plan to strictly require the decorator because doing so enables further optimization of both the compiler and the runtime.